ijmeals/maybe96/table-of-contents/heaven.md

 # heaven

-i am assuming it's how thyself is behavior presently; else why behave that way
+i am assuming it's how thyself is behaving presently; otherwise, why behave that way?